Thomas Hofeller: After death

-2020 Census Citizenship Question
+2020 census citizenship question

 After his death, Hofeller's daughter, Stephanie Hofeller, made available computer hard drives that had been in her father's possession.
 Files on the hard drives showed that he played a key part in the decision of the Trump administration to add a citizenship question to the 2020 census, a decision that was challenged in the federal courts in the case Department of Commerce v.
 New York.
 Hofeller had conducted a study in 2015 which found that adding such a question would make it possible to draw district boundaries that "would be advantageous to Republicans and non-Hispanic whites."
 Hofeller himself wrote the portion of the Department of Justice letter used to justify why the Trump administration had made this decision.
 The letter claimed that adding the citizenship question was necessary to enforce the 1965 Voting Rights Act.
 The New York Times described the files as "the most explicit evidence to date that the Trump administration added the question to the 2020 United States Census to advance Republican Party interests."

 In May 2019, the plaintiffs suing over the 2020 United States Census citizenship question cited the 2015 Hofeller analysis and other documents in a motion for sanctions, saying "many striking similarities" existed between the unpublished Hofeller analysis and the United States Department of Commerce's decision to seek a citizenship question on the Census.
 The federal government, in response, said that the Hofeller study "played no role in the department's December 2017 request" for a citizenship question on the Census.
 In June 2019, the United States Court of Appeals for the Fourth Circuit, citing the Hofeller document, remanded the case to the U.S. district court to determine whether the Trump administration's stated rationale for adding a citizenship question to the 2020 census was in fact a pretext for a discriminatory purpose (the dilution of voting power of Hispanic voters in order to advantage Republicans and non-Hispanic whites).

 On July 5, 2019, Judge George J. Hazel of the United States District Court for the District of Maryland, which is part of the Fourth Circuit Court of Appeals, approved the commencement of discovery into the Hofeller files.